 The most basic function of the SCC is Supervisory Control and Data Acquisition (SCADA).
-(Refer to Section 4.1.5.1) The SCC also performs Automatic Generator Control (AGC) for all of FPL's (non nuclear) generators.
+(Refer to Section 4.1.5.1) The SCC also performs Automatic Generator Control (AGC) for all of FPL's (non-nuclear) generators.
 The AGC program maintains a constant balance between the energy demanded by the customers and the energy supplied, either through FPL generation or purchased from other utilities.
 This balance is maintained by sending control signals to the generators to either increase or decrease their output.
 This control also maintains the system frequency at 60 Hz.
 Another major function of the SCC is to evaluate the security of the power system as conditions change and provide this evaluation as an aid to the operators and dispatchers who are controlling the system.
 These security programs periodically collect a complete set of measurements from SCADA and then perform a series of contingency analyses.
 Potential problems are presented to the operators so that they can be prepared to take action if necessary.

-4.3 Power Delivery Transmission & Substation Command Center (PDTSCC)
+4.3 Power Delivery Transmission & Substation Command Center (TSCC)

-The PDTSCC overlooks the System Control Center in the LeJeune-Flagler Office (LFO).
+The PDTSCC overlooks the Primary System Control Center in the LeJeune-Flagler Office (LFO).
 The command center is equipped with telephones and computer consoles to monitor the system conditions.
+The TSCC can also be implemented along with the SCC at any of the back up Control Center locations.